Saithan: Plot

 It is revealed that Aishwarya had married Dinesh, just to test a drug on him.
-But guilt drives her to become a good husband-loving woman, and she refuses to do any harm to him. and that the drug had caused him to remember his past.
+But guilt drives her to become a good husband-loving woman, and she refuses to do any harm to him.
+The drug had caused him to remember his past.
 Thomas calls up Dinesh and asks him to bring back the shreds of evidence that were stolen from his guest house.
-When Dinesh comes with it, the gang Aishwarya had worked for reveals to Dinesh that she was a prostitute to the whole gang before she became his wife.
-Dinesh accepts the fact and asks to take Aishwarya away with him.
+When Dinesh comes with it, the gang, Aishwarya had worked for, reveals to Dinesh that she was a prostitute.
+Dinesh asks to take Aishwarya away with him.
 A scuffle ensues, and Dinesh is drugged with high doses of the chemical.
 This causes him to get extra ordinary power while his body is taken over by Sharma, and he takes down everyone and heads to finish Aishwarya.
 Now Sharma confronts Aishwarya thinking her to be Jayalakshmi, and is at the verge of killing her.
-Aishwarya, who is pregnant with Dinesh's child, tells him that she doesn't know about what he is speaking and that she is sorry for Dinesh's condition.
+Aishwarya, who is pregnant with Dinesh's child, tells him that she doesn't know what he is speaking about and that she is sorry for Dinesh's condition.
 She also puts forward a wish to be his wife and the mother of his child.
-She also saves him from getting killed by Dr. Christopher (Kamal Krishna), who runs the drug scam and also illegal organ mafia business.
-In the process of saving Dinesh, she gets injured badly.
-Sharma, who is in Dinesh's body, acts in defense and kills Dr. Christopher.
+She also saves him from getting killed by Dr. Christopher (Kamal Krishna), who runs the drug scam.
+In the process of saving Dinesh, she gets injured.
+Sharma, who is in Dinesh's body kills Dr. Christopher.

-Later, in the media, the wrongdoing of the gang and their drugs.
-Also, they reveal that Dinesh was a victim as he was used as a test subject, and Aishwarya, who was wounded, is alright now.

 Aishwarya, Dinesh and Dinesh's mother are in the hospital where Aishwarya is being treated.
-They get a call from the apartment neighbor that a woman Jayalakshmi had come to visit Dinesh.
+They get a call from the neighbor that a woman, Jayalakshmi, had come to visit Dinesh.
 Dinesh goes to his house, where he is informed that, that lady had died and that she had asked him for an apology.
 When Dinesh sees her, he notices that she has a photo held in her hand (The 50 year old photo of herself and Sharma in it).
 The Jayalakshmi he appeared to have seen wasn't the real Jayalakshmi.
 It wasn't his wife, but another lady (Ramya Nambeesan).
 Jayalakshmi had died without Sharma avenging her death.
-Also, Sharma had left Dinesh's body for good as he is going to be a father soon.
+Sharma had left Dinesh's body for good as he is going to be a father soon.